-Content is presented as a progression in competency levels through clinical performance objectives and competency exams.
+Content is presented as a progression in competency levels through clinical performance objectives and competency evaluations while always applying the principles of patient care, safety and management learned during the specific course offered in the very first module prior to the beginning of clinical externship.
 Students can access the facilities, personnel, examinations and educational materials necessary to competently achieve content objectives.
 Activities include demonstration and observation, after which the student assists in performing the activity.
 When a satisfactory degree of proficiency is apparent, the student can perform the activity under direct supervision.
-When both the student and clinical instructor are satisfied with the student's proficiency, the student performs studies under indirect supervision to gain experience and expertise in MRI imaging.
-Clinical training and direct/indirect supervision is provided by the local ARRT registered professional/technologist clinical instructor, in the affiliated clinical settings.
+When both the student and clinical instructor are satisfied with the student's proficiency, the student performs studies under indirect supervision to gain experience and expertise in MR imaging.
+Clinical training and direct/indirect supervision is provided by the local MRI professional/technologist clinical preceptor, in the affiliated clinical settings.